 (I may earn a small commission from the products mentioned in this post.)

 After my total knee replacement I went through a long recovery process.
-It wasn’t easy, but I my rehabilitation was successful.
+It wasn’t easy, but I am grateful that my rehabilitation was successful.

 I hoped it would be the first and last TKR I would need, and up to this point, I’ve only required one.
 I put off TKR for a long time because I wanted the procedure to last the rest of my life.

 Unfortunately, some people will need more than one knee replacement.
-However, it’s not uncommon for people require the surgery to be done multiple times.
+However, it’s not uncommon for people to have the surgery done multiple times.

 In this article I will discuss several reasons why you may need additional TKR surgery or what is known as a “revision”.
 For most people TKR is a positive, life changing experience, but a small percentage of people develop complications.